-Just 7 per cent of candidates would re-apply for another job if they don't hear back
+Just 7 per cent of candidates would re-apply for another job if they don't hear back after an interview

 Hiring managers should really make a point to reply to job candidates — even if they're not getting the job.